NEW STRIPED BASS REGS • Local Fishing Is Spectacular • Get Ready For Sea Bass • Blowfish & Kingfish Make A Showing • Freshwater Fishing Update

 Robert Moses State Park Sunday morning had a steady pick of striped bass, mainly on white bucktails.
 Though many of the fish were under slot sized a few came on the beach inside the slot.

 Large fluke have been reported right here in the Great South Bay with many reports of fish coming in up to 5 lbs.
-Most fluke fisherman have the most luck on bucktail rigs with a piece of squid or gulp on the teaser.When fishing this kind of rig the best way to fish it would be to constantly jig and bounce the rod while drifting this method will make the lure appear much more lively then simply just drifting it along the bottom.
-Gulp is a great way to catch fluke with my personal favorite patterns being pink shine and nuclear chicken.
-Gulp is great to add to your teaser or even the bucktail itself.
-Places like the moriches (narrows Bay) and great south bays have both shown a good pick of fluke .
-With places like the smiths point bridge and the east and west cut of moriches both being favorites of anglers as a consistent place for fluke one.
-Fluke fishing on the open beach has also picked up, this can be a tedious method for these fish and requires a lot of walking and patience.
-Most fishermen who use this method will walk down the beach while casting often in order to pick out fish that are sun bathing in the shallows.
+Most fluke fisherman have the most luck on bucktail rigs with a piece of squid or gulp on the teaser.When fishing this kind of rig the best way to fish it would be to constantly jig and bounce the rod while drifting this method will make the lure appear much more lively then simply just drifting it along the bottom. gulp is great to add to your teaser or even the bucktail itself.

 Weakfishing reports continue to come in from the Peconics and Great South Bay.
-We also heard of anglers fishing the Smith Point County Park and Ocean Beach area landing some quality fish.
-Try drifting a whole sandworm or pink rubber shad tipped with a squid strip or try using a basic double hook rig. with either Sandworms or Squid Strip as another productive method.
+We also heard of anglers fishing the Shinecock Inlet and Ocean Beach area landing some quality fish.
+Try drifting a whole sandworm or jelly worm tipped with a squid strip or try using a basic double hook rig. with either Sandworms or Squid Strip as another productive method.
+Learn More....

 Weakfish are still being caught around the island with many being caught in places like the great South Bay and the Peconic Bays.
 In the great South Bay bouy 34 is a great place to target these "vampire" fish because at this location there is a hole where the depth drops considerably.
 In the peconic most fish have been reported being caught among the porgy schools.
-The best way to get weakfish is a bucktail rig but for the best results white or pink bucktails and teasers works great.
+The best way to get weakfish is a bucktail rig but for the best results white or pink Bucktails and teasers works great.
 A piece of squid is a great option for weakfish as well because these hunt squid and are attracted to white.

 Follow us on twitter: